-How to make sure you take reasonable care if you need to send tax returns and other documents to HMRC, and what happens if you don’t.
+How to make sure you take reasonable care if you need to send tax returns and other documents to HMRC, and what happens if you do not.

 Everyone has a responsibility to take ‘reasonable care’ over their tax affairs.
-This means doing everything you can to make sure the tax returns and other documents you send to HM Revenue and Customs (HMRC) are accurate.
+This means doing everything you can to make sure the tax returns and other documents you send to HMRC are accurate.

-If you don’t take reasonable care HMRC will charge penalties for inaccuracies.
+If you do not take reasonable care HMRC will charge penalties for inaccuracies.

 HMRC will take your individual circumstances into account when considering whether you’ve taken reasonable care.
 If you’ve used tax avoidance arrangements, there are different rules about what ‘reasonable care’ is.